ASSAULT AND BATTERY UPON

 No person may be convicted of assault/battery/(assault and battery) upon a judge/bailiff/(court reporter)/(court clerk)/(deputy court clerk)/officer/ juror/witness of (a State district/appellate)/(the Workers' Compensation) court unless the State has proved beyond a reasonable doubt each element of the crime.
 These elements are:

 Second, upon a judge/bailiff/(court reporter)/(court clerk)/(deputy court clerk)/officer/juror/witness of (a State district/appellate)/(the Workers' Compensation) court;

 Third, because of the [judge/bailiff/(court reporter)/(court clerk)/(deputy court clerk)/officer/juror/witness]'s service in that capacity.

 Statutory Authority: 21 O.S.
 2001, § 650.6.

 The court should use the definitions of assault and/or battery in OUJI-CR 4-2 and 4-3 with this instruction.

-This instruction previously included an element that the defendant must have known the victim was an emergency medical care provider.
-The Committee has concluded, hwoever, that this element is not required by 21 O.S.
-2001, § 650.4, since there is no requirement in the statute that the assault or battery was committed
+This instruction previously included an element that the defendant must have known the victim was an officer of a court.
+The Committee has concluded, however, that this element is not required by 21 O.S.
+2001, § 650.6, since there is no requirement in the statute that the assault or battery was committed knowingly.